k-yenko/rowan-mcp/ROWAN_MCP_TEST_QUERIES.md

 ## workflow management

 ### data retrieval
-- Get results from this calculation UUID
+- Get results from this calculation UUID ✅
-- Download the optimized geometry
-- Retrieve energy data from my scan

 ### project organization
 - Create a new project folder for drug discovery (and delete) ✅
 - List all folders in my account ✅
 - "Move KarXT-related calculations into the folder" ✅

-## system management
+- fix list folders ❌

 ### server administration
 - Check server status
 - Set logging level to debug
 - Monitor system health

-### molecule database?
-- What's the SMILES for caffeine?
-- Look up aspirin structure
-- Convert 'benzene' to SMILES

 # more comprehensive queries tbd...

+### to do
+- rowan folder list - i don't think this works
+    - tried
+- descriptions for one-liners to feed into the mcp tool
+- break up the folder and workflow mega tool?